Wind Energy Graduate Credential Program: Case Studies with DNV GL

-- Technical Track - designed for professionals working in the technical aspects of the industry such as engineering, manufacturing, or design.
+- Technical Track - designed for professionals working in the technical aspects of the industry such as engineering, manufacturing, design or power.

 - Managerial Track - designed for professionals working in wind farm development, economics or in managerial or supervisory positions.

 Classes will be led by TTU-NWI Wind Energy faculty and DNV-GL experts who will draw from the company's 30 years of experience in the wind industry:

 - There are two required courses for each track: